Florida State Road 417: Later changes

 In 2008, the Turnpike Enterprise began a $49 million project to reconstruct the Lake Jesup toll plaza, allowing for the inclusion of SunPass/E-PASS express lanes.
 The project was completed in April 2011.

 On December 14, 2011, the northern terminus of SR 417 was extended from Interstate 4 to International Parkway.
 The $11.4 million project began construction on November 29, 2010.

 The Turnpike Enterprise and OOCEA (now CFX) agreed to build a partial interchange between SR 417 and Florida's Turnpike in the late 2000s, after negotiations dating back to a 1991 field study.
 The interchange was built in two phases.
 The first phase, built by CFX, added ramps from southbound SR 417 to southbound Florida's Turnpike and from northbound Florida's Turnpike to northbound SR 417.
 Construction on the first phase began in September 2013 and opened on January 26, 2015.
 The second phase to complete the interchange was built by the FTE, with construction beginning in late 2014 and completed in 2017, several years ahead of its original completion date.

 In January 2015, the speed limit along the entire highway was raised to 70 mph from the previous 65 mph speed limit.
 The increase followed a study that found 85% of drivers on the highway already drove between 70-80 mph.

 In 2019, construction started on a new interchange between SR 429 (Wekiva Parkway), SR 417, and Interstate 4, and was completed in 2024 to finish the beltway around Orlando.

+The OOCEA 2030 Master Plan suggested widening the entire expressway to six lanes from International Drive to the Seminole County line.
+As of 2017, that was the case for the portion from SR 528 to the Seminole County line.
+In October 2025, CFX completed the capacity improvements of SR 417 from SR 528 to International Drive from four to six lanes (three lanes in each direction).
+In this 21 mile portion, CFX implemented Flex Lanes, an incident management system.
+When an incident closes one of the main travel lanes, new overhead dynamic signs indicate which lanes are opened and closed.
+A new wider median shoulder will open and act as a travel lane to keep traffic moving while enhancing safety.
+CFX also implemented these Flex Lanes on portions of the Western Beltway SR 429.

 Future

-The OOCEA 2030 Master Plan suggested widening the entire expressway to six lanes from International Drive to the Seminole County line.
-Florida's Turnpike Enterprise has also completed a project development & environment study (PD&E) to evaluate the widening of the Seminole Expressway, the portion of SR 417 north of University Boulevard.
-Construction between University Boulevard and SR 434 was scheduled to begin in 2020, but hasn't started yet as of 2023.
+Florida's Turnpike Enterprise completed a project development & environment study (PD&E) to evaluate the widening of the Seminole Expressway, the portion of SR 417 north of University Boulevard.
+Construction between University Boulevard and SR 434 was scheduled to begin in 2020, but did not start until late 2024.